How to Get There

 Don’t forget to hydrate and eat food.
 There is no lack of restaurant options within walking distance of the hotel at every price range.
 Most importantly, there are several excellent ice cream vendors!
 Feel free to order it as delivery or just go walk outside to get it.
 There is also a restaurant inside the hotel, but it may be a little out of your price range.

-When you aren’t dancing, you are welcome (read: encouraged) to watch and cheer on the other dancers – even if you aren’t dancing that day or that night.
+When you aren’t dancing, you are welcome (read: encouraged) to watch and cheer on the other dancers.
 Pro tip: when you cheer for Senior dancers, about 90% of them remember you cheering and remember to cheer for you specifically.

 Team Matches & Night show – The first team match will be during Saturday evening, as is tradition.
+If you compete in the team match, your admission to the Saturday evening show is free!
 Hop in, watch the awesome dancing, have a blast dancing yourself.
 The second team match will be at the end of Sunday – a nice way to end on a high note.

 Things to Do Besides Compete